 The Nurse Practice Act is essentially the U.S. nursing rulebook.
 In the U.S., there are state nurse practice acts.
 To be a nurse in the U.S., you must learn, know and practice your state nurse practice act when working as a registered nurse (RN).
 The Nurse Practice Act ensures all registered nurses are qualified and competent of practicing to the highest standard.
 Each Nurse Practice Act:

-- Outlines its definitions
+Outlines its definitions

-- Outlines the Authority, Power and Composition of the state Board of Nursing (BON)
+Outlines the Authority, Power and Composition of the state Board of Nursing (BON)

-- Sets out the standards for educational programs
+Sets the standards for educational programs

-- Sets out the standards and scopes of nursing practice
+Creates the standards and scopes of nursing practice

-- Outlines the types of titles and licenses, and the protection of these titles and requirements needed for licensure
+Outlines the types of titles and licenses, and the protection of these titles and requirements needed for licensure

-- Outlines the grounds for disciplinary action and other violations.
+Determines the grounds for disciplinary action and other violations.